 The A.C.
-Greene Award is presented annually to a distinguished Texas author for lifetime achievement.
-The award is named for author, columnist, and Abilene native, A.C.
+Greene Award was presented annually to a distinguished Texas author for lifetime achievement.
+The award was named for author, columnist, and Abilene native, A.C.
 Greene.
-Each year, the honored author is presented with a piece of original framed art, generously donated by the artist, H.C.
+The honored author was presented with a piece of original framed art, generously donated by the artist, H.C.
 Zachry.

 James Ward Lee

 James Ward Lee has been a past presenter at the West Texas Book Festival and he was named as the 2019 recipient of the A.C.
 Greene Award.
 Lee is an emeritus professor and former chair of English at the University of North Texas and has authored many essays, reviews, and stories that have delighted readers for years.
 He is a past president of the Texas Folklore Society and is a current member of the Texas Institute of Letters.
 He's authored many articles, books, and reviews that have made him a popular speaker and writer.